 - Able to appropriately prioritize tasks while assessing for potential risk

 - Skilled at coordinating internal and external agency resources

 - Excellent telephonic and in person communication and interpersonal skills required

 - Basic computer fluency, including Microsoft Office, required

-- Valid driver’s license and regular access to a reliable vehicle required
+- Valid driver’s license, safe driving record and regular access to a reliable vehicle required

-Riverside Community Care is dedicated to the goal of building a culturally diverse and inclusive organization committed to working in a multicultural environment and strongly encourages applications from culturally diverse applicants.
-We provide equal opportunity for all persons seeking employment without regard to race, age, color, religion, gender, gender identity and expression, marital status, sexual orientation, military status, national origin, disability, or any other characteristic as established by law.
+Riverside Community Care is dedicated to respect, integrity and engagement of all individuals.
+We are committed to building an inclusive and culturally competent organization and we value the richness of having a diverse applicant pool.
+As an employer committed to equal opportunity, all qualified applicants will receive consideration for employment without regard to race, age, color, religion, gender, marital status, sexual orientation, military status, national origin, disability, or any other characteristic as established by law.